Science and Technology Lead the Way

 Science and technology are leading the way for designing and constructing safe, efficient and resilient homes and buildings.
 Up-to-date building safety codes and standards enable technology to be incorporated into buildings while ensuring safety for lives, properties and investments.

-Drones no longer are novelties, but are increasingly being used to maintain construction site security and also offer a way to inspect difficult-to-reach areas, reducing the opportunity for accidents and injuries.
+Drones no longer are novelties, but are increasingly being used to maintain construction site security and observe post-disaster building damage, reducing the opportunity for accidents and injuries.

 Someday, robotics may be used on construction sites, overseen by skilled technicians, to handle tasks such as painting or laying masonry.